21 SIS Epidemic Across a Dynamic Network

 plot(sim, mean.smooth = FALSE, qnts = 1, qnts.smooth = FALSE, popfrac = TRUE)

-Whereas the default will print the compartment proportions, other elements of the simulation may be plotted by name with the y argument.
+Whereas the default will print the compartment sizes, other elements of the simulation may be plotted by name with the y argument.
 Here we plot both flow sizes using smoothed means, which converge at model equilibrium by the end of the time series.

 Code